Keizaal/Keizaal/TROUBLESHOOTING.md

 You have likely surpassed the 255 .esp limit.
 When this happens Mod Organizer will automatically disable plugins in order to ensure that the game can launch.

-Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.
+Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.

 ### "*Skyrim is capped at 72 FPS.*"